SpikeHD/AsciiVert/README.md

 ## Setting up the project

 To setup the base of the project, just run `npm install` in the main project directory.
-To start up the api/website, run `node api/api`.
+To start up the api/website, run `node ascii --api`.
 To use the CLI version, see below.

 # Using the CLI tool